Your Complete Guide to T. Rex Dinosaurs!

 the time.
 However, as it aged, the skull became significantly larger, the snout became blunt, and the jaws

 became very robust.
-By simply looking at an adult T. rex skull and comparing it to other theropods of the time,
+By looking at an adult T. rex skull and comparing it to other theropods of the time,

 In 2012, Bates did a computer study of the bite force of a human, Allosaurus, juvenile T. rex, and an adult T. rex (STAN-BHI3033).
 The study was much more accurate than previous estimates because they used "dynamic musculoskeletal models" to simulate the maximum bite forces of the animals.
 Bates found juvenile T. rex had a small bite force, indicating a diet of small prey.
-However, an adult T. rex had an incredibly powerful bite force, much higher than other theropods.
+While adult T. rex had an incredibly powerful bite force, much higher than other theropods.
 The bite force was found to be between 35,000 and 57,000 Newtons per tooth (up to 12,800 pounds of force per tooth) (Bates, 2012).
 In laymans terms, Bates says, 12,000 lbs is the equivalent of an elephant sitting on a person!

 This bite force is MUCH more powerful than any other land animal EVER.
 While other theropods, like Allosaurus, and juvenile T. rex's probably could not chomp through bone, an adult T. rex could crush any bone with ease.
 This means it could have fed on even the largest dinosaurs.
 Dr. Bates concludes the extremely powerful bite makes "it one of the most dangerous predators to have roamed our planet."